JennaMcCullough/Sacer-RADseq/README.md

 # Sacer-RADseq
-Code used for Todiramphus sacer Radseq project
+This repository has code used for Todiramphus sacer Radseq project